An Objective Improvement Approach to Solving Discounted Payoff Games: Outline and Motivation Example

-This term is always non-negative, since it corresponds to the sum of the edges contributions that are all non-negative.
-Moreover, when only optimal strategies are selected to form this objective function, the value $0$ can be taken, and where it is taken, it defines the correct valuation.
+This term is always non-negative, since it corresponds to the sum of the edges' contributions that are all non-negative.
+Moreover, when only optimal strategies are selected to form this objective function, the value $0$ can be taken, and where it is taken, it defines the correct valuation of the game.

 As the maximiser's choice to take the self-loop is not optimal, the resulting objective function the strategies define, that is $1-(1-\lambda)\val(a) + (1-\lambda)\val(b)$, cannot reach $0$.
 But let us take a look at what an optimal solution w.r.t.\ this objective function looks like.